 The political position of other countries could change at any moment.
 Energy and transportation may be delayed or discontinued at anytime.
 Last but not least, it is understood that an unfavorable percentage of our military equipment or parts are also manufactured in other countries.
 This places our armed forces in a highly vulnerable precarious position.
 We should be very proud of our military.
 Keep in mind that every soldier depends on teamwork for survival.
 Failing to do our part by supporting home based manufacturing could result in non military personnel having to deter insurgents at our back door.

 Yes, there are benefits with free trade, greater stability, understanding and generally an improved level of security.
-It’s better than trying to buy an alliance by giving money away, “in moderation” also apply.
-We must remember.
-Moderation as measured by the rich would be greater than that measured by the middle class and poor.
+It’s better than trying to buy an alliance by giving money away, “in moderation” also applies.
+We must remember, moderation as measured by the rich, would be greater than that measured by the middle class and poor.

 Visit several of your local retail establishments.
 Check labels for country of origin.
-No leader, council, senator, congressman or citizen in service of his or her country, should have ever allowed import goods to far exceed an equitable level.
-Common sense suggests no more than 28 to a maximum of 38 percent of that which we use.
-Not 85 percent manufactured in other countries.
-Today we suffer high unemployment and economic because of our lack of attention to protect our land and family.
-Now we as Americans fear the end of the year when we have to file out our tax forms only to pay the Government (city, state and federal) approximately forty percent of our income.
+No leader, council, senator, congressman or citizen in service of his or her country should have ever allowed import goods to far exceed an equitable level.
+Common sense suggests no more than 28 to a maximum of 38 percent of that which we use, not 85 percent manufactured in other countries.
+Today we suffer high unemployment and economics because of our lack of attention to protect our land and family.
+Now, we as Americans fear the end of the year when we have to fill out our tax forms only to pay the Government (city, state and federal) approximately forty percent of our income.

-Whether well to do, average or working pay check to pay check, we are all owners, partners, and stockholders in this country.
+Whether well-to-do, average, or working pay check to pay check, we are all owners, partners, and stockholders in this country.
 If we fail to use common sense, others worldwide will reap the rewards.
-Is loosing that which our predecessors built, protected with life and limb and freedom important to you?
+Is losing that which our predecessors built, protected with life and limb and freedom important to you?
 Stop for one moment!
 If you are not already experiencing that which you never expected, imagine your family living with the consequences.
 Wondering where the next meal is coming from and forced to live under government control.
 We are teetering on the brink of no return.
-Promptaction is required to reverse this condition.
+Prompt action is required to reverse this condition.
 This should include the restructuring of our educational, health care and how we pay taxes.

 Our system of government, with all of its shortcomings, has outlasted every other political regime in spite of ourselves.
 The attempt to do what is right must be respected by a higher authority or we would have failed a long time ago.
 Our constitution was written by individuals honestly concerned with life, liberty, justice and the pursuit of happiness.
 Since then elected personnel added many laws.
 Some serve the good of mankind, while others were designed to benefit a limited number of citizens because of our tax laws.